 For a birth in Cape Town you will need to check places like Cape Town Central, Wynberg, Docks, Green Point, Sea Point, Woodstock, Observatory etc – these are all in separate registers.

-To find the birth certificate of an individual first consult the index to the birth in the area in which it was registered i.e. Worcester.
-The earliest reference number begins with 1/3/57/4/1 –which covers births from 1895 to June 1905.
+To find the birth certificate of an individual first consult the index to the birth in 9 series indexes the area in which it was registered i.e. Cape Town.
+The earliest reference number begins with 1/3/9/4/1 –which covers births from 1895.

 How many volumes of registers there are for each area will depend on the size of the initial index.
-Worcester has 62 Birth registers equal to about 4 years per book until 1933 and then one book per year thereafter.
-This does not apply to each area.
+For example Worcester has 62 Birth registers equal to about 4 years per book until 1933 and then one book per year thereafter.
+This does not apply to each municipal birth registration district.

 Some of these books are very large, heavy and the pages are difficult to photograph because of their size.